 This post gives you 15 actionable tips to prevent hurting your shins on deadlifts.

-What are your best tips to prevent scraping shins deadlift pain?
+Pin the image below to share 15 best tips to prevent scraping shins deadlift pain: